MIZ-KAS/ensuring-quality-releases-azure-devops/README.md

   serviceConnectionTerraform: 'service-connection-terraform'
   serviceConnectionWebApp: 'service-connection-webapp'
 ```
+- Also make sure that the webAppName matches the name provided in the `terraform.tfvars` file.

 ##### 3.2.
 Add the newly created vm to an Environment
 Connect to the Virtual Machine.
 Use the ssh key created in step 2.1 of this guide.